vamsii777/SwiftTZ/README.md

 cd SwiftTZ
 ```

-2. Run the generator to fetch the latest IANA Time Zone Database and generate the `TimeZoneModule.pkl.swift` file
+2. Run the generator to fetch the latest IANA Time Zone Database and generate the `TimeZoneIdentifier.swift` file

 ```sh
 swift run tzdb-gen